dhairyapatel1506/wifi-qrcode-generator/README.md

 # Requirements
 - An up-to-date Linux machine.
-- The latest version of python.
+- The latest version of Python.
-- The wifi_qrcode_generator python module.
+- The wifi_qrcode_generator Python module.
 - A wifi network that the machine has connected to before.

 # Setup